GeoGenetics-edu/case-study-data-processing-documentation-team_7/README.md

 #### Mapping:
 The mapping is similar here than what we did previously for the eukaryotes.
+We map we the original reads fished with the extended deduplicated reads for several reasons including that the impact of extension on the damage has not been tested yet, + you loose the short reads authentification information which will impact the coverage and breadth of coverage.
 We also use Bowtie2.
 Note: the parameters here are sat for teh tutorial but for a real analysis we need to thune the parameters (ie -L is the parameter to set the size of the seed, the shorter, the more sensitive, however the mapping will be slower).
 ```
 bowtie2 -p 5 -k 100 -D 10 -R 2 \